 4. Job Market in the US

 Higher tariffs can raise costs for American companies, which may slow hiring in some sectors.
 This could indirectly affect H-1B job opportunities.
+Economic data on employment trends is tracked by the Bureau of Economic Analysis.

 Which NRIs Are Most Affected?